shrutimary15/voicecontrolledlift/README.md

 ![image](https://user-images.githubusercontent.com/77826778/109938312-e07c3400-7cf5-11eb-9404-d1180cafbd23.png)

+The details of LCD can be found in file [JHD 162.pdf](https://github.com/shrutimary15/voicecontrolledlift/files/6149531/JHD.162.pdf) and details of voice recognition can be found in [User Manual.pdf](https://github.com/shrutimary15/voicecontrolledlift/files/6149536/User.Manual.pdf)

 ## Program Code for Arduino
 This program can be used in Arduino UNO platform to make a voice controlled lift which has 4 floors.